-- An applicant for admission to the freshman class on any campus must be a graduate of an accredited high school with at least 15 units of work in college preparatory subjects. - An applicant who has not completed high school may be accepted if he makes satisfactory scores on the General Educational Development Test (GED). - A. Students that have weak background in high school English as displayed by low high school grades and low scores on the ACT, will be required to enroll in ENG 0113, at the request of the counseling department. - B. Students displaying overall weakness in high school grades and a low composite ACT score, will be required to enroll in EPY 0113 at the request of the counseling department. - C. Students will be enrolled in MAT 1213 if it is felt that the background of the student could not support a more advanced course. - Under certain conditions, students who have not graduated from an accredited high school may be admitted after having met minimum State requirements for a high school diploma and upon mutual agreement between College and high school officials.
+- An applicant for admission to the freshman class on any campus must be a graduate of an accredited high school with at least 15 units of work in college preparatory subjects. - An applicant who has not completed high school may be accepted if he makes satisfactory scores on the General Educational Development Test (GED). - 3.
+A student making a standard score of less than 15 on the English Section of the ACT is required to take English 090 and Reading 090, and those earning less than 15 on the Mathematics Section, must take Math 090.
+These courses are part of the Guided Studies Program and are discussed in more detail under Part VI, Developmental Studies. - Under certain conditions, students who have not graduated from an accredited high school may be admitted after having met minimum State requirements for a high school diploma and upon mutual agreement between College and high school officials.